 There are quite a few options out on Mount Pleasant, from chain hotels to places to stay on Airbnb.
 More than a few of the hotels across the Cooper River from Charleston are next to the Ravenel Bridge and Patriots Point Naval Maritime Museum.
 Getting downtown is easy for them, as well as accessing all the best things to do in Mount Pleasant, SC, like Boone Hall Plantation.
 These are also less expensive than almost everything downtown.
 They’re generally not as inexpensive as the next location on our list, though.

 Cheap, But Not Too Remote: West of the Ashley

-West Ashley has some less than kind descriptions from locals who don’t live in West Ashley.
+West Ashley has some less-than-kind descriptions from locals who don’t live in West Ashley.
 In reality, a lot of those snobs just think they’re too good for it.
 They’re not, and you can get your money’s worth west of the Ashley River (hence the name).
 The hotels here are less expensive, but most require a bit more of a drive to get to the touristy parts of downtown Charleston.
-These are obviously closer to the string of plantations on the Ashley River, however, including:
+These are closer to the string of plantations on the Ashley River, however, including:

 The Inn at Middleton Place is one of the nicer and more expensive places to stay in Charleston in general.

 North Charleston: Cheap, But Pretty Far